A symmetry-protected exceptional ring in a photonic crystal with negative index media: Introduction

-On the exceptional points, band touching occurs for both the real and the imaginary parts, which is also protected by point-gap topology.
-The exceptional points are further enriched by symmetry [e.g., the interplay between pseudo-Hermiticity and exceptional points results in symmetry-protected exceptional rings (SPERs)~\cite{Zhen_ERing_nature(2015),Budich_SPERs_PRB(2019),Yoshida_SPERs_PRB(2019),Yoshida_SPERsMech_PRB(2019),Yoshida_PTEP(2020)} (surfaces~\cite{Okugawa_SPERs_PRB(2019),Zhou_SPERs_Optica(2019),Kimura_SPES_PRB(2019)}) in two (three) dimensions].
+On the EPs, band touching occurs for both the real and the imaginary parts, which is also protected by point-gap topology.
+The EPs are further enriched by symmetry [e.g., the interplay between pseudo-Hermiticity and EPs results in symmetry-protected exceptional rings (SPERs)~\cite{Zhen_ERing_nature(2015),Budich_SPERs_PRB(2019),Yoshida_SPERs_PRB(2019),Yoshida_SPERsMech_PRB(2019),Yoshida_PTEP(2020)} (surfaces~\cite{Okugawa_SPERs_PRB(2019),Zhou_SPERs_Optica(2019),Kimura_SPES_PRB(2019)}) in two (three) dimensions].

 Here, one may expect that further extension of the band theory results in novel topological phenomena.
 In addition, several systems (e.g., photonic and phononic systems) are described by the generalized eigenvalue problem (GEVP).
 Recently, it has been reported that systems described by the GEVP with Hermitian matrices exhibit SPERs with emergent symmetry~\cite{IYH_PRB(2021)}.
 The emergence of such SPERs at the zero frequency explains the characteristic dispersion relation for hyperbolic metamaterials, which are continuum systems described by the Maxwell equations.
 However, studies of a lattice system hosting the above SPERs with the GEVPs is missing.